 For people with AS, having regular eye checkups is important.
 It can help catch related eye conditions early and prevent damage or vision loss.

 Individuals also need to let the doctor know about any changes in vision, including sensitivity to light, blurriness, or eye pain.
 These can be symptoms of an eye condition.

 Receiving treatment early can help improve the prognosis for anterior uveitis and glaucoma.

 AS is a systemic type of arthritis that primarily affects the back, but it can cause issues in other areas, including the eyes.

-The most common eye condition associated with AS is anterior uveitis, but glaucoma and cataracts are also linked with this form of arthritis.
+The most common eye condition relating to AS is anterior uveitis, but glaucoma and cataracts also have links to this form of arthritis.
 Early detection and treatment can help preserve vision.